maitrix-org/llm-reasoners/examples/DRPO/README.md

 4. **`algo_output/trace.txt`**: Trace of prompt evolution across the search process.

 ## Running the Training Process

+**Note:** The script have been tested on a single A100 GPU with 80GB memory.
+If they fail on your GPU, consider adjusting the `num_gpus` and `gpu_memory_utilization` parameters when using local models like LLAMA or MITRAL, as defined in the [vLLM API](https://github.com/vllm-project/vllm).

 Start training with a simple command:
 Replace <parameters> with any desired arguments to customize your training.